EmDonato/Mujoco_Ros2_Wrap_Cpp/README.md

 MuJoCo physics runs on CPU, but the native viewer uses OpenGL.

-The Dev Container is launched with NVIDIA GPU support:
+The nvida Dev Container is launched with NVIDIA GPU support:

 ```json
 "--gpus=all"